 Qwertz (2001) Franz West

 It was created by the Viennese artist Franz West, who designed an image that contrasts in all respects with its surroundings.
 His intention is that they stand out and raise questions: What kind of strange things are these?
 What does it represent?
 Their artificial, almost toxic colors make the work even stranger than it already is.
-The title Qwertz is consciously not really explanatory; it refers to the 1e five letters on a German keyboard.
-The five monochrome colored, elongated rolls of sheet steel that make up the work are most like enlargements of hand-rolled pieces of clay.
+The title Qwertz is consciously not really explanatory either; it refers to the 1st five letters on a German keyboard.
+The five monochrome colored, elongated rolls of sheet metal that make up the work most closely resemble enlargements of hand-rolled clay pieces.
 They are made from a core wrapped in 'cloth' aluminum, welded together in an irregular pattern.
 The 'sausages' are intended to be user-friendly; West has previously made such images that he calls 'Sitzwurste', made to sit on.
-And indeed the images on the Eendrachtsweg are often used as benches.
+And indeed the statues on the Eendrachtsweg are often used as benches.
 They sit best astride, as if you were on a horse.
 For more information: Sculpture International Rotterdam.

 The Austrian artist Franz West (Vienna, 1947 - 2012) has built up a considerable body of work in thirty years.
 Even before he attended an art academy, his artistic experiments were made in the form of photos, graphics, monochrome painted material paintings and reliefs in papier-mâché.
 In the mid-1970s, he started training at the Viennese Academy of Visual Arts.
 West is seen as one of the most important contemporary Austrian artists, which has distinguished itself primarily through a mixture of sculpture, installations, land art, performances and graphic art.